libremfg/rhize-docs/content/concepts/manufacturing-data-hub.md

 ## The rules engine creates events

 After the hub receives a message, it needs to evaluate whether the data is significant enough to constitute an event.
-This is the value of the _rules engine_: it assesses message values for changes and then evaluates whether these values should be classified as significant _events_.
+This is the function of the _rules engine_: it assesses message values for changes and then evaluates whether these values should be classified as significant _events_.

 {{< figure
 width="65%"